 What about extra credit?
 Extra-credit will be awarded for class participation and occasional in-class assignments/group work/discussions.
-Attendance will be taken during some (random!) class periods and after specific class activities.
-This can be at any point during the class period.
-All students who participate in the activity and sign attendance at that time will be awarded EC points.
 You can earn up to 4 points in extra credit for Class Participation.
 These points will be added to your final grade at the end of the class.
 So, if you score an 80% with tests and assignments, and you earn 3 points of extra credit, your final score will be 83%.